-- Providing technical excellence - Living the EY values as demonstrated by behaviors and attitude - Demonstrating knowledge of, and leadership in, quality and risk management - Complying with policies and procedures - Complying with laws, regulations and professional duties the context of the performance management framework.
+- ▶ Providing technical excellence - ▶ Living the EY values as demonstrated by behaviours and attitude - ▶ Demonstrating knowledge of, and leadership in, quality and risk management - ▶ Complying with policies and procedures - ▶ Complying with laws, regulations and professional duties

+The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within the context of the performance management framework.
 Partners are assessed annually on their performance in providing high-quality, exceptional client service and EY people engagement, alongside financial and market metrics.

-The EY partner compensation philosophy calls for meaningfully differentiated rewards based on a partner's level of performance, as measured within